Saturday, December 31, 2011

 International Anti-Corruption Day

-International Anti-Corruption Day is a time for political leaders, governments, legal bodies and lobby groups to work together against corruption work by promoting the day and the issues that surround this event.
+I think with the way politics is affecting us all, it is very important to support this holiday.
+Here's the information on it: International Anti-Corruption Day is a time for political leaders, governments, legal bodies and lobby groups to work together against corruption work by promoting the day and the issues that surround this event.
 On this day anti-corruption advocates organize events to engage the general public to effectively fight against corruption and fraud in communities.

 Corruption is an issue that affects all countries around the world.
 It can refer to the destruction of one’s honesty or loyalty through undermining moral integrity or acting in a way that shows a lack of integrity or honesty.
 It also refers to those who use a position of power or trust for dishonest gain.
 Corruption undermines democracy, creates unstable governments, and sets countries back economically.
 Corruption comes in various forms such as bribery, law-breaking without dealing with the consequences in a fair manner, unfairly amending election processes and results, and covering mistakes or silencing whistleblowers (those who expose corruption in hope that justice would be served).